MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/id-managed-partners/get-sample.md

 ---
-title: Get sample
+title: Get the sample game
-description: Get sample.
-ms.date: 02/08/2019
-ms.topic: article
+description: Get the Android Sign-in sample game. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, get sample ms.localizationpriority: medium
 ---
-# Get sample
+# Get the sample game

-Get sample.
+Get the Android Sign-in sample game.

 This page is for members of the ID@Xbox or Managed Partners program.